 1. Do the following high offcials speak publicly and favourably about HIV efforts in major domestic forums at least twice a year

 A. Government ministers:

-No

-B. Other high offcials at sub-national level: No
+No B. Other high offcials at sub-national level:

--1.1

-(For example, promised more resources to rectify identified weaknesses in the HIV response, spoke of HIV as human rights issue in a major domestic/international forum, and such activities as visiting an HIV clinic, etc.): No
+(For example, promised more resources to rectify identified weaknesses in the HIV response, spoke of HIV as a human rights issue in a major domestic/international forum, and such activities as visiting an HIV clinic, etc.): No

 Briefly describe actions/examples of instances where the head of government or other high officials have demonstrated leadership:

-2. Does the country have an offcially recognized national multisectoral HIV coordination body (i.e., a National H Council or equivalent)?: ∕es
+2. Does the country have an officially recognized national multisectoral HIV coordination body (i.e., a National HIV Council or equivalent)?:

-2.1.
+-2.1.
 IF YES, does the national multisectoral HIV coordination body

-Have terms of reference?: Yes

-Have active government leadership and participation?:

-Yes Have an official chair person?:

-Yes

-IF YES, what is his/her name and position title?: Minister of Health, prof. Rajko Ostojić, MD PhD

-Have a defined membership?:

-Yes IF YES, how many members?:

-28

-Include civil society representatives?: Yes

-IF YES, how many?:

-4 Include people living with HIV?:

-Yes

-IF YES, how many?:

-Include the private sector?:

-No Strengthen donor coordination to avoid parallel funding and duplication of effort in programming and reporting?: Yes
+Have terms of reference?: Yes Have active government leadership and participation?: Yes Have an official chair person?: Yes IF YES, what is his/her name and position title?: Minister of Health, prof. Rajko Ostojić, MD PhD Have a defined membership?: Yes IF YES, how many members?: 28 Include civil society representatives?: Yes IF YES, how many?: 4 Include people living with HIV?: Yes IF YES, how many?: 1 Include the private sector?: No Strengthen donor coordination to avoid parallel funding and duplication of effort in programming and reporting?: Yes

-3. Does the country have a mechanism to promote interaction between government, civil society organizations and the private sector for implementing HIV strategies/programmes?:
+3. Does the country have a mechanism to promote interaction between government, civil society organizations, and the private sector for implementing HIV strategies/programmes?:

-∖o What challenges remain in this area:

-4. What percentage of the national HIV budget was spent on activities implemented by civil society in the past
+4. What percentage of the national HIV budget was spent on activities implemented by civil society in the past year?: 1%

-year?: 1%

-5.

-Capacity-building:

-No Coordination with other implementing partners:

-Yes

-Information on priority needs: Yes

-Procurement and distribution of medications or other supplies: No

-6. Has the country reviewed national policies and laws to determine which, if any, are inconsistent with the National HIV Control policies?:
+-5.
+Capacity-building: No Coordination with other implementing partners: Yes Information on priority needs: Yes Procurement and distribution of medications or other supplies: No 6.
+Has the country reviewed national policies and laws to determine which, if any, are inconsistent with the National HIV Control policies?:

 6.1.
-IF YES, were policies and laws amended to be consistent with the National HIV Control policies?:
+IF YES, were policies and laws amended to be consistent with the National HIV Control policies?: No